MikaelFangel/GolfBot/README.md

 All configuration for setting up the ev3dev environment, so it reproducible.

 ### remote
 The project for controlling the robot using a remote machine to do all the heavy calculations.
-This is in it own a java maven project.
+This is in its own a java maven project.

 ### robot
-THe software written for the robot.
+The software written for the robot.
 The software written for the robot is a small go project and is communicated with using gRPC.